Painting On Location

 2” or 3” Hake brush or wide soft goat hair brush

-OLD HAND TOWEL – Handy for adjusting the amount of water in your brush.
+OLD HAND TOWEL – For adjusting the amount of water in your brush.

 PALETTE – Small enamel or plastic folding palette